Working Papers

 Abstract: In this paper, we study the neoclassical growth model with idiosyncratic income risk and aggregate risk in which risk sharing is endogenously constrained by one-sided limited commitment.
 Households can trade a full set of contingent claims that pay off depending on both idiosyncratic and aggregate risk, but limited commitment rules out that households sell these assets short.
 The model results, under suitable restrictions of the parameters of the model, in partial consumption insurance in equilibrium.
 With log-utility and idiosyncratic income shocks taking two values, one of which is zero (e.g., employment and unemployment), we show that the equilibrium can be characterized in closed form, despite the fact that it features a non-degenerate consumption and wealth distribution.
 We use the tractability of the model to study, analytically, inequality over the business cycle and asset pricing, and derive conditions under which our model has identical, as well as conditions under which it has lower/higher risk premia than the corresponding representative agent version of the model.

 Abstract: How do advanced technology adoption and venture capital (VC) funding impact employment and growth?
-An analysis of data from the US Census Bureau shows that while both advanced technology use and VC funding are important on their own for firm outcomes, their combination has the strongest effect.
-VC tends to have a bigger impact, but it affects only a small number of firms, while technology adoption has a smaller impact but affects many more firms.
-A model of startups is created, focusing on decisions to use technology and seek VC funding.
-The model is compared with firm-level data on employment, technology use, and VC investment.
-The study also looks at the effects of business taxes and subsidies, and measures the overall importance of technology and VC in the economy.
+An analysis of data from the US Census Bureau suggests that while both advanced technology use and VC funding matter on their own for firm outcomes, their joint presence is most strongly correlated with higher employment levels.
+VC presence is linked with a high increase in employment, though primarily among a limited subset of firms.
+In contrast, technology adoption is associated with a smaller rise in employment, yet it influences a considerably larger number of firms.
+A model of startups is created, focusing on decisions to use advanced technology and seek VC funding.
+The model is compared with firm-level data on employment, advanced technology use, and VC investment.
+Several thought experiments are conducted using the model.
+Some experiments assess the importance of advanced technology and VC in the economy.
+Others examine the reallocation effects across firms with different technology choices and funding sources in response to shifts in taxes and subsidies.

-Abstract: Is research productivity declining because “ideas are harder to find”?
+Abstract: R&D investment has grown robustly, yet aggregate productivity growth has stagnated.
+Is this because "ideas are getting harder to find"?
 This paper uses micro-data from the US Census Bureau to explore the relationship between R&D and productivity in the manufacturing sector from 1976 to 2018.
-We find that the output elasticity and the marginal returns to R&D have risen sharply.
-Exploring factors affecting returns, we conclude that obsolescence rates on R&D stocks must have risen.
+We find that both the elasticity of output (TFP) with respect to R&D and the marginal returns to R&D have risen sharply.
+Exploring factors affecting returns, we conclude that R&D obsolescence rates must have risen.
 Using a novel estimation approach, we find consistent evidence of sharply rising technological rivalry.
-These findings suggest that R&D has become more effective for firm productivity and for rendering rivals’ technologies obsolete, increasing returns to innovation but perhaps selecting more transient innovations.
+These findings suggest that R&D has become more effective at finding productivity-enhancing ideas but these ideas may also render rivals' technologies obsolete, making innovations more transient.

 Work in Progress